Vishwak-Kiran/Eduance/README.md

 # Eduance

-This is an educational app created by Kiran Vishwak and Gokul Eswaran for the national level Hackathon TekSpark'21 on 27/10/2021 hosted by Karpagam Institute of Technology, Coimbatore.
+This is an educational app created by Kiran Vishwak and Gokul Eswaran for the national level Hackathon TekSpark'21 on 27/10/2021 hosted by Karpagam Institute of Technology, Coimbatore and secured the runner up position.

 ## Objective